civilisation

 - Mahabharata – Teachings on justice, Dharma vs. Adharma, and ethical living.

-- Works of Mahatma Gandhi – Ideals of truth, non-violence, and social harmony.
+- Works of Mahatma Gandhi – Ideals of truth, nonviolence, and civil harmony.

 - Scholarly texts on Indian Philosophy and Religion.